 There’s a reason your teen seems to want to eat all the food in your house!
-They’re growing at the rate they were when they were that sweet little toddler.
+They’re growing at the rate they were when they were that sweet, little toddler.

-Their bodies are growing at alarming rates and snacking and grab-and-go meals aren’t cutting it.
+Their bodies are growing at alarming rates, and snacking and grab-and-go meals aren’t cutting it.
 We must encourage more whole foods whenever possible to reduce the amount of processed foods our teens are consuming.

 They’re tasty, convenient, and very attractive to our kids.
 Packaged and processed foods are also everywhere including our kid’s school.
 Most children are consuming the typical Modern American Diet (MAD diet) every day.

-“Study after study in the medical research journals confirm that people who are most dependent on MAD-style eating habits have increased levels of depression, anxiety, mood swings, hyperactivity, and a wide variety of other mental and emotional problems.” —Tyler G. Graham and Drew Ramsey, The Happiness Dietsource
+“Study after study in the medical research journals confirm that people who are most dependent on MAD-style eating habits have increased levels of depression, anxiety, mood swings, hyperactivity, and a wide variety of other mental and emotional problems.” —Tyler G. Graham and Drew Ramsey, The Happiness Diet

-Offering many options of healthy, whole foods like sweet clementines, crackers or veggies with hummus, and healthy nuts like pistachios are easy and tasty snack alternatives to candy bars and chips.
+Offering many options of healthy, whole foods like sweet clementines, crackers, or veggies with hummus, and healthy nuts like pistachios are easy and tasty snack alternatives to candy bars and chips.

-Desparately Need a Break
+Desperately Need a Break